dl-solarity/hardhat-migrate/README.md

 - `skip`: The number of migration to skip. **Overrides only parameter.**
 - `wait` : The number of confirmations to wait for after the transaction is mined.
 - `verify` : The flag indicating whether the contracts should be verified.
+- `verifyParallel` : The size of the batch for verification.
-- `attempts`: The number of attempts to verify the contract.
+- `verifyAttempts` : The number of attempts to verify the contract.
 - `pathToMigrations` : The path to the folder with the specified migrations.
 - `force` : The flag indicating whether the contracts compilation is forced.
 - `continue` : The flag indicating whether the deployment should restore the state from the previous deployment.